 - You can install a folding table against the wall and hand a folding chair on the wall.
 Hide the basket that contains the stationery under the bed to keep it tidy

 - You can buy a loft bed (bunk bed with only one top bed) that will allow you to place the desk underneath.

 - If there is enough storage elsewhere, turn the wardrobe into an office by removing doors and installing a counter.
 Use the upper storage space with shelves.

 Regardless of its configuration, equip the office with an ergonomic chair, adapted to your teenager.
-Because the workload is more important, he will study for longer periods of time and a bad chair will affect his concentration and cause significant physical ailments.
+Because the workload is more important, they will study for longer periods of time and a bad chair will affect their concentration and cause significant physical ailments.

 - Be sure to install adequate lighting.
 Ideally, the area should have three light sources: